 B. CONTROL AND COMPENSATION INFORMATION

 Item 4.
 Voting Securities and Principal Holders Thereof

-- (a) As of March 15, 2016, the total number of shares outstanding and entitled to vote in the stockholders' meeting are as follows:
+(a) As of March 31, 2016, the total number of shares outstanding and entitled to vote in the stockholders' meeting and the percentage holdings are as follows:

-- i.
-174,300,000 Common Shares

-- ii.
-174,300,000 Voting Preferred Shares